Integralist/integralist.co.uk/content/posts/client-cert-authentication.md

 The purpose of this post is to demonstrate how to configure nginx to use client certificates for authenticated access to your back-end service (in this example: a Ruby/Sinatra application).

+> [!NOTE]
-> Note: the focus of this post isn't about Ruby/Sinatra so don't worry if your back-end service is built with another programming language
+> the focus of this post isn't about Ruby/Sinatra so don't worry if your back-end service is built with another programming language

 I won't be going into the details of how most of it was set-up, as the majority of this was already documented in a previous blog post here: [Setting up nginx with Docker](/posts/docker-nginx/) so I recommend reading through that first if you're new to Docker and nginx.